collective/transmogrifier/docs/transmogrifier.rst

 You can then tell transmogrifier to load the 'exampleconfig' configuration.
-To load configuration files directly from a python package, name the package and the configuration file separated by a colon, such as 'collective.transmogrifier.tests:exampleconfig.cfg'.
+To load configuration files directly from a python package, name the package and the configuration file separated by a colon, such as 'transmogrifier.tests:exampleconfig.cfg'.

 Registering files with the transmogrifier registry allows other uses, such as listing available configurations in a user interface, together with the registered description.
 Loading files directly let's you build reusable libraries of configuration files more quickly though.

-In this document we'll use the shorthand *registerConfig* to register example configurations:
+In this document we'll use the shorthand *pipeline* to register example configurations:

-    >>> registerConfig(u'collective.transmogrifier.tests.exampleconfig',
+    >>> registerConfiguration('transmogrifier.tests.exampleconfig',
     ...                        exampleconfig)

 Pipeline sections
 -----------------